sayanmedya/TicTacToe/README.md

 # TicTacToe

-A console Tic Tac Toe game in c++ with feature of play against computer (to be added soon).
+A console Tic Tac Toe game in c++ with feature of play against computer (hard level to be added soon).

-Compile and run main.cpp file
+Compile and run:
+  g++ main.cpp tictactoe.cpp easylevel.cpp
+  ./a.out